shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-video-error-report.md

 ## Currency 2.0

+> [!NOTE]
-By enabling **Currency 2.0**, you can select a currency for each individual report if you prefer not to use **USD** as the default currency.
+> By enabling **Currency 2.0**, you can select a currency for each individual report if you prefer not to use **USD** as the default currency.
 The report will show all the monetary fields in your report using the selected currency.
 For example, if you select **Advertiser**, click the **Currency 2.0** toggle to enable it, and select **Japanese Yen (JPY)** from the **Currency** menu, the report will show all monetary data in JPY, including data associated with child objects such as line items.

 ## Dimensions

 The **Filter?** column shows whether a dimension can be used as a filter as well as being used to group by.

-For all revenue fields, the currency is defined by the Buying Currency field.
+For all revenue fields, the currency is defined by the **Buying Currency** field.

 | Column | Filter? | Description |
 |---|---|---|